Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

 • Same 25mm large object viewing lens.

-• The MRO Patrol also comes with lens cover and mount where you have to buy those separately with MRO.
+• The MRO Patrol also comes with a lens cover and mount which you have to buy separately with MRO.

 • You get ARD/Kill flash with the MRO patrol which you don’t have in MRO.
 This feature might be the biggest deal-breaker between the two.